This Day in History: General “Mad Anthony” Wayne takes Stony Point

 So many risks taken and sacrifices made by our founding generation, weren’t there?

-Shortly before midnight, the men were at their appointed locations.
+Shortly before midnight on July 14, the men were at their appointed locations.
 They sloshed across a marsh and descended upon the fort.
 The battle was quick and decisive.
 Soon, the men were shouting a watchword, indicating that the works had been forced: “The fort’s our own!
 The fort’s our own!”
 The fort was soon in American possession.

 At 2:00 a.m., Wayne sent a brief note to George Washington: